kubegc/liteKube/docs/worker/deploy.md

   ```shell
   systemctl status containerd -l
   ```

-  if you meet some error while run containerd, try to remove your old libseccomp and install the latest version refer to [doc](scripts/prepare-container-runtime/update-libseccomp.md).

 ## adapt containerd to `LiteKube`
 > [Script](../../scripts/prepare-container-runtime/containerd-to-k8s.sh) for Linux is ready, we only tested it on `Centos 7.9` and you can adapt it to your local system.